change-hi/change-hi.github.io/morea/time-series-analysis/31-tsa-experience-icebreaker.md

 # 1. Ice Breaker: Climate Fresk

-Break into small groups.
-Try to be in a group with people you haven't met before.
+The instructors will introduce Climate Fresk cards that each correspond to a climate change factor/element.

-Task:
+### Task:

-1. Introduce yourself to your group members.
-Name, background, degree program and one thing about how you protect our planet.

-2. Each group will make an educated guess on how each climate change factor is linked to each other, with climate fresk cards.

-3. Each group will then present their hypothesis.
+1. Collaborate with your peers to collectively create a climate change hypothesis regarding how each factor or element is linked to one another.

+2. Once the class comes to a consensus on the climate change model, the instructors will lock in the hypothesis on this shared Google Slide: https://docs.google.com/presentation/d/13LXlBwBo1M4IRdF3K1uq5_U_FXInqP216wlHB8ESqcM/edit?usp=sharing

-Hold onto your hypotheses.
-We will assess the data to see what the data actually says.
+3. Hold onto this hypothesis.
+We'll analyze the data throughout the workshop to see what the data really says about their relationships.

-{% include next-button.html
-top-label="1.
-What is time series analysis? ->" bottom-label="2:10pm-2:40pm"
-url="32-tsa-experience-lab & mini lecture 1" %}
+### Climate Change Factors/Elements:

+* CO2 Concentration
+* CO2 Emissions
+* Drought
+* Fossil Fuels
+* Greenhouse Gases (Other than CO2)
+* Radiative Forcing
+* Rising Sea Levels
+* Rising Surface Temperatures